Yashi-9/Telecom-Churn-Analysis/README.md

 - Fibre Optics Internet service, despite being the most popular and generating the highest total charges, also experiences high churn rates.

-- Customers using Fibre Optics Internet service and electronic check payment methods despite being the most popular and generating the highest total charges, also experiences high churn rates.
+- Customers using electronic check payment methods also experiences high churn rates.

 - Tree map analysis indicates that most unsubscribed customers used both phone and internet services.
 Those who only used internet services relied primarily on DSL as their medium.